-Before anything, I confess that Vienna wasn’t on my original travel itinerary for Europe.
-Its ‘old people city’ charm was, in fact, the demotivation.
+Vienna’s ‘old people city’ image was, in fact, the demotivation.
 I mean why would a 20-something solo traveller want to visit a European town where all he can expect is an overdose of imperial grandeur of the Habsburg-era (don’t make an image already, wait for the Vienna pictures I am going to show you soon).

 Out of all its architectural marvels, one impressive building is the Austrian parliament, which breathes history and stories, art and noble architecture.
 It is interesting to note that the construction work for the parliament began in 1874 and took a dece before it was completed in full in 1884.

-Another interesting thing about Austrian Parliament is its Greek styled architecture, given by its Danish origin architect Theophil von Hansen, to reflect the idea of law and freedom and other relevant concepts popularized and/or developed by the Hellenic culture.
+Another interesting thing about the Austrian Parliament is its Greek styled architecture, given by its Danish origin architect Theophil von Hansen to reflect the idea of law and freedom and other relevant concepts popularized and/or developed by the Hellenic culture.

-And to get the maximum number of options, and a carriage of your choice, go to Michaelerplatz — situated right opposite of the Spanish School of Riding.
+And to see them in all size and shape and to click the carriage of your choice, go to Michaelerplatz — situated right opposite of the Spanish School of Riding.

 The tramway network in Vienna (Straßenbahn) is one of the longest in the world.
 It has more than 30 lines and some of them have some underground stretches.
 But among all, lines 1 and 2 are the most useful for tourists, because they take you around Ringstrasse, and make some stops by emblematic buildings like the Opera, Hofburg Palace, the Parliament or the Stock Exchange building.